-Other forms of specialist accommodation such as self-build and accommodation for military personnel will be addressed by individual authorities but the Norfolk Strategic Planning Member Forum will keep this position under review.
+Other forms of specialist accommodation such as self-build and accommodation for military personnel will be addressed by individual authorities but the Norfolk Strategic Planning Member Forum will keep this position under review

 Considerable comment was made on this document during the consultation stage that more should be done to control the impact that second homes and holiday homes are having on the availability and affordability of residential accommodation generally and particularly in coastal areas of the County.
-Whilst there may be significant concerns on these matters in parts of the County, and there are a range of actions that local councils are taking to promote the provisions of affordable and open

-See https://www.south-norfolk.gov.uk/sites/default/files/Norfolk-Caravans-and-Houseboats-Needs-Assessment.pdf market housing which meets the needs of local people, in practice there is nothing that can be done under the current legislative framework to control the occupancy of the existing housing stock in the way that appears to be favoured by a number of respondents of the draft NSF.
+Whilst there may be significant concerns on these matters in parts of the County, and there are a range of actions that local councils are taking to promote the provisions of affordable and open market housing which meets the needs of local people, in practice there is nothing that can be done under the current legislative framework to control the occupancy of the existing housing stock in the way that appears to be favoured by a number of respondents of the draft NSF.